GoogleCloudPlatform/django-demo-app-unicodex/.util/README.md

 To generate:

 ```
-python parse_docs.py /path/to/docs/
+python .util/parse_docs.py docs/ > deploy.sh
 ```

 To deploy:

  * If your project doesn't already exist:
    * Create and enable billing.
- * Replace `YourProjectID` with your product
+ * Replace `YourProjectID` with your project ID
+ * Replace `us-central1` with your preferred region
+   * noting it must support both Cloud Run and Cloud SQL
+ * If your database doesn't exist yet:
+   * Replace `YourInstanceId` with what you want your instance to be called.
  * If your database exists already:
    * Replace `YourInstanceID` with your existing database instance ID
    * Replace `PGPASSWORD` with `$(cat /path/to/afilewithyour/PGPASS)`

- * If your database doesn't exist yet:
-   * Replace `YourInstanceId` with what you want your instance to be called.

-Your django superuser password will be available in `$PASSWORD`

 The setup assumes a 1:1:1 setup.
 To optionally deploy multiple instances of unicodex in the same project, additionally: